K-Kelsey/HW17_RegexTutorial/gist-template.md

     * { 1, 5 } Matches the pattern AT LEAST 1 time and A MAXIMUM of 5 times

+The quantifier can be made "lazy" by adding a ? symbol at the end of the request, which will result in returning as few occurences as possible.

+Reffering back to the Email Regex: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` we recognize that quantifiers are being used at the end of the expression: `\.([a-z\.] {2,6} )$/`, this part of the Regex is used for identifying the .com, .net, or .edu part of the email address.
+It establishes the amount of characters allowed following the (.) of an email address.
+In the example here, the expression allows 2-6 characters to follow the closing of the email address.
+In the same expression you will notice a (.) on the 15th and 29th index of the expression which indicates that the search parameters must result in a match of characters at least one or more times.

+Here are a few examples of acceptable and inacceptable email address inputs in regards to the email regex search pattern:

+Allowed:

+myname@email.com \
+myname@email.edu \
+myname_88@email-88.net

+Not Allowed:

+myname@email.emailaddress isn't allowed because it has too many characters after the . closing of the email address \
+myname@email.c isn't allowed because it doesn't have enough characters after the . clsoing of the email address \
+@email.com is not accepted because there are no characters before the @ symbol and the search requirement that includes the + symbol signifies that the pattern must match at least 1 or more times for the argument to be accepted.

 ### Grouping Constructs

+Grouping constructs are used to compartmentailze different search parameters in a regular expressions, and where those results are placed in the end product of the regex.
+That being said, the example: myname@email.com will be broken apart into 3 different components of the regex ( myname, email, .com) that satisfy the regex search requiremnets.
+Here are the corresponding sections of the email regex:

+1. `([a-z0-9_\.-]+)`
+2. `([\da-z\.-]+)`
+3. `([a-z\.]{2,6})`

+If we are refer to the regex as a whole, it will then be considered group 0.

 ### Bracket Expressions

+To target which characters are acceptable in the regex search algorithm, we look for the square bracket [] indicators that represent the acceptable values of the search parameter.
+These are known as bracket expressions; we create these expressions to identify all acceptable values that we want the expression to match.

+The bracket expression: [a-z] will accept the values of "a" the value of "z" and all of the letters that fall inbetween the two values.
+As a result for this example, the entire alphabet is returned.

+Take a look at some of these examples of bracket expressions cans and cannots:
+* [a-z] as mentioned, will return us the entire alphabet.
+However, this will only return us the lowercase values of the alphabet.
+To include the uppercase values we would add the argument [a-z A-Z] to the expression
+* [0-9] will return any variation of the string number values 0-9.
+This includes 32, 5372, 102 because the expression identifies these numbers by individual value.

+In our example of the email regex: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` we can see the bracket notations being used in each expression "group".

+`/^( [a-z0-9_\.-] +)` accepts the values of any letter between "a" and "z", 1-9, an underscore, period or hyphen.

+`( [\da-z\.-] +)` accepts the values of any number, lower case value, period or hyphen. \d represents the numeric string values of [ 0-9 ]

+`( [a-z\.] {2,6})$/` uses bracket notation to allow for a lowercase letter or period

+Allowed use of bracket expressions:

+myname@email.com \
+myname8032@email.com \
+myname-_.@email.com

+Not Allowed based off of the parameters set in the breacket expressions:

+myname!@email.com is not accepted becuase the exclamation ! point was not included in the bracket expression. \
+myname##@e_mail.com is not accepted because the pound # sign and the underscore _ symbol is not included in the bracket expression. \
+myname@.com is not accepted because there are no character values following the @ symbol. \
+myname@email.ccccccccccccoooooooooooommmmmmmm is not accepted because there are more than 6 characters after the last period. \

 ### Character Classes

+A character class in regards to a regex identifies an assortment of characters, any of which can occur in an input string to satisfy a match.
+Although not always, characters classes are more often than not found inbetween the square [] brackets.

+Some examples of utilizing character classes are as follows:

+* \d identifies the string value of any digit.
+This class is equivalent to the bracket expression [0-9].

+* \D operates in an opposite nature to the \d character class. \D matches all values but excludes the values of 0-9.

+* \w identifies any alphanumeric characte, with which includes the underscore _ symbol.
+This character class example is the same as writing [A-Za-z0-9_].

+* \W oporates opposite to the \w character class.
+This character class matches everything that is not [A-Za-z0-9_].

+* \s will match any whitespace, tabs and/or spaces

+* \S opposite of the \s character class, will match everything that is not whitespace, tabs, and/or spaces

+In the email regex example, we see the inclusion of the character class \d: `([ \d a-z\.-]+)` This example allows the numeric string value of any variation of 0-9.

 ### The OR Operator